bonitasoft/bonita-doc/md/rest-api-overview.md

 # REST API Overview with a Getting started example

-The REST API lets you access the data with HTTP requests; it is useful to implement richer web forms for a better user experience.
+The REST API lets you access the data with HTTP requests; it is useful when implementing rich web forms / pages for a good user experience.

 ## Overview